operdeck/datacleaning/README.md

    file should be downloaded in both cases.

 3. Run 'run_analysis.R'.
-   When finished, there should be a file 'summary.txt' in the working directory
+   When finished, there should be a file 'summary.txt' in the working directory.
+   NOTE: The generated file does not contain headers as we're passing col.names = FALSE to write.table.
+To change that, simply change that to col.names = TRUE (I had mis-read the assignment to state it should be generated that way, but they were refering to row.names).